-- Children who are underachieving and failing to meet targets have interventions in and out of class. - Children are moved on to SEND support when, despite accessing catch up interventions, they are still not making expected progress and are not meeting their targets. - For a minority of children who are not making progress in more than one subject we would investigate using the graduated approach for an extended period. - Children with more complex needs who may also require support from outside agencies would be classified as SEND support.
+- Children who are underachieving and failing to meet targets have interventions in and out of class. - Children are moved on to SEND support when, despite accessing specialist and targeted interventions, they are still not making expected progress. - For a minority of children who are not making progress in more than one curriculum area we would investigate using the graduated response for an extended period.

+• Children with more complex needs who may also require support from outside agencies would be classified as SEND support.